-Effects of engaging communities in decision making and action through traditional and religious leaders on fully vaccination rates; a cluster randomized control trial.
+Effects of engaging communities in decision making and action through traditional and religious leaders on fully vaccination rates; a cluster randomised control trial (TRL project)

 Low vaccination rates continue to be a problem, especially for vulnerable and marginalised populations in the midst of weak routine vaccination services.
 There is need for interventions to increase uptake in a sustainable and cost-effective manner.
 Traditional and religious leaders are influential and are respected in their communities as opinion formers and guides in religious, social and family life.
 They have been used to support mass campaigns for vaccination activities and as agents of change to get communities to use health services.
 National immunisation programs have adopted this strategy as part of their mandate for Polio Eradication.
 However, most interventions are focused on the provision of information, which is useful, but fall short to really empowering communities to act.